robrich/docker-hands-on-workshop/00-Install/README.md

 2. Visit the [Docker Store](https://store.docker.com/) and create an account.

-3. Download [Docker Community Edition](https://store.docker.com/search?offering=community&type=edition) and install as you would any Mac app.
+3. Download [Docker Desktop Community Edition](https://hub.docker.com/search/?offering=community&type=edition) for Mac and install as you would any Mac app.

 ![Mac Install](mac.png)